-IN1.2 (Common Data Environment (CDE) New Buildings Existing Buildings (ii) Data Management and Integration with a platform that connects and manages asset and facility data, operational data, and real-time equipment data extracted from different sub-systems based on an open protocol (e.g. OPC, BACNET, MODBUS, DLMS, published REST/SOAP APIs and etc.) 1 Point 2 Points
+IN1.2 Common Data Environment for Operations and Maintenance (CDE O&M) New Buildings Existing Buildings (ii) Data Management and Integration with a platform that connects and manages asset and facility data, operational data, and real-time equipment data extracted from different sub-systems based on an open protocol (e.g. OPC, BACNET, MODBUS, DLMS, published REST/SOAP APIs and etc.) 2 Points